BabarKhanDev/Introductions-Are-Awkward/README.md

 ```

 ## Goals of this project and what I hope to learn

-1. How to design UIs that look good
+- [x] How to design UIs that look good
-2. How to create websites that work well on mobile and desktop
+- [x] How to create websites that work well on mobile and desktop
-3. How to host a website for anyone to use
+- [x] How to host a publicly facing website